George Laughton1

 Grace Burdett was the daughter of Arthur Burdett and Grace Head.1,2 She married Barry Maxwell, 1st Earl of Farnham, son of John Maxwell, 1st Baron Farnham and Judith Barry, on 5 August 1771.1 She died on 8 March 1816.3

-From 5 August 1771, her married name became Maxwell.1 As a result of her marriage, Grace Burdett was styled as Baroness Farnham on 16 November 1779.
-As a result of her marriage, Grace Burdett was styled as Viscountess Farnham on 10 January 1781.
-As a result of her marriage, Grace Burdett was styled as Countess of Farnham on 22 June 1785.
+From 5 August 1771, her married name became Maxwell.1 After her marriage, Grace Burdett was styled as Baroness Farnham on 16 November 1779.
+After her marriage, Grace Burdett was styled as Viscountess Farnham on 10 January 1781.
+After her marriage, Grace Burdett was styled as Countess of Farnham on 22 June 1785.

 Children of Grace Burdett and Barry Maxwell, 1st Earl of Farnham